ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 structure or factorization can often be reused for multiple right-hand sides.
 They are still nontrivial, but they are much more attractive than repeated finite-difference re-solves.

+### 13.2.1 NOx study findings

+The humid-air NOx case now provides a concrete regression for derivative strategy.

+What was observed:

+- direct FPROPS equilibrium solves on the same gas basis can succeed to `300 K`
+- the ASCEND-wrapped `fprops_rxn_eqm_TPn` path can still fail at isolated cold points, even in a fresh simulation and without study continuation
+- the wrapper currently provides no derivative callback, so QRSlv uses finite-difference gradients for the equilibrium black-box
+- those finite-difference perturbations regularly drive the black-box into rejected or invalid nearby states (`status 2`, `-13`, etc), producing rank defects and unpivoted `eqm_closure` rows in the outer solve

+This investigation therefore upgraded derivative support from "important later work" to "first-order requirement for robust ASCEND embedding" for equilibrium closures.

+It also clarified the structure of the required Jacobian.
+For a gas-only equilibrium closure such as the NOx demo, the natural sensitivities are not really with respect to every inlet species independently, but with respect to:

+- `T`
+- `P`
+- conserved element totals `b`

+since inlet-species sensitivities can be recovered from `d n_out / d b` via the element matrix.

+For a fixed active set, the correct route is:

+1. solve equilibrium normally
+2. linearize the reduced KKT conditions about the accepted state
+3. solve for `d z / dT`, `d z / dP`, and `d z / db`
+4. map those back to `d n_out / d(T, P, n_in)`

+This should be the preferred first derivative implementation target for `fprops_rxn_eqm_TPn`.

+### 13.2.2 "Semi-analytic" derivatives

+The NOx investigation also clarified what "semi-analytic" should mean in this codebase.
+It should not mean blind finite differences of the whole ASCEND black-box.
+Useful semi-analytic options are:

+- analytic KKT linearization with finite-difference only of thermo terms such as `d mu0 / dT`
+- analytic derivatives with respect to element totals/inlet composition, but temporary numerical treatment of `T` and `P` columns
+- derivatives of a regularized interior problem with small mole floors, giving a smooth approximation near active-set boundaries

+All of these are much better than finite-differencing the complete equilibrium solve from outside, because they preserve the equilibrium structure and avoid repeated failed outer perturbation calls.

 ## 13.3 KKT linearization